foursplaysroblox/ModernCord/README.md

 ---

-# What is OldCord?
+# What is ModermCord?

-OldCord is a [BetterDiscord](https://betterdiscord.app " ") theme that reverts most of the 2021 rebrand, based on [GT-RevertRebrand](https://github.com/Goose-Nest/GT-RevertRebrand)
+ModernCord is a [BetterDiscord](https://betterdiscord.app " ") theme that reverts most of the 2021 rebrand, based on [GT-RevertRebrand](https://github.com/Goose-Nest/GT-RevertRebrand)

 ###### some stuff cant be changed back because of stupid discord changes